imyrvold/imyrvold.github.io-ivan/Content/vapor/vapor-microservices-aws.md

 repository.grantPullPush(buildRole)
 ```

-We creates a buildspec project that uses the buildRole, and adds the policies to the project to read from the Secrets manager.
+We create a buildspec project that uses the buildRole, and adds the policies to the project to read from the Secrets manager.

 ```
 const mongoSecret = new Secret(this, 'mongodb')